marciof/Eon/specification/Specification.md

 ## `get` ##

 This symbol names a function that retrieves the value associated with a key.

-If the association does not exist, it returns the result of either `(debug 'scope/key/undefined key)` or `(debug 'map/key/undefined key)` depending on which one was called.
+If the association does not exist, it returns the result of `(debug 'undefined-key)`.

 ```
 (get key)